BIDIPTA05/PDF_APP/README.md

 - daisyui
 - vite

-## Project Description
+<h2>💡 Project Description</h2>

 The Awesome PDF Web App is designed to simplify PDF management and sharing.
-Here are the key features and functionalities of the application:
+It provides the following key features and functionalities:

 1. User Registration and Authentication: Users can create their accounts to access the application securely.